ouster-lidar/ouster-sdk/README.rst

 Summary
 =======

+To get started building the client and visualizer libraries, see the `Sample Client and Visualizer`_ section below.
+For instructions on ROS, start with the `Example ROS Code`_ section.

-Sample code for connecting to and configuring ouster sensors, reading and visualizing data, and interfacing with ROS.
+This repository contains sample code for connecting to and configuring ouster sensors, reading and visualizing data, and interfacing with ROS.

 * `ouster_client <ouster_client/>`_ contains an example C++ client for ouster sensors
 * `ouster_viz <ouster_viz/>`_ contains a basic point cloud visualizer
 * `ouster_ros <ouster_ros/>`_ contains example ROS nodes for publishing point cloud messages

-To get started building the client and visualizer libraries, see the ``Building`` section below.
-For instructions on ROS, start with the ``ROS`` section.

 Sample Client and Visualizer